-On July 29, Milton Hilliard, former secretary-treasurer of Security, Police and Fire Professionals of America Local 287, was charged in U.S. District Court for the District of Columbia in an information count with one count of embezzlement in the amount of $25,575 from the Washington, D.C.-based union.
-The charge follows an investigation by the Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On September 26, William Galloway III, former treasurer of Bakery, Confectionery, Tobacco Workers and Grain Millers International Union Local 192T, was charged in U.S. District Court for the Middle District of North Carolina in an information count with filing a false financial report on the Reidsville, N.C. union.
+He pleaded guilty the next day.
+The actions follow a probe by the Labor Department’s Office of Labor-Management Standards.… Read More ➡